CallumDennisIE/mobile-physio/README.md

 - [GitHub](https://github.com/):
     - GitHub was used for the hosting of the project.
 GitHub Pages was also used to host the live website link.
 - [Gitpod](https://www.gitpod.io/):
-    - Gitpod was used as a a browser based cloud development environment.
+    - Gitpod was used as a browser-based cloud development environment.
 - [TinyPNG](https://tinypng.com/):
-    - TinyPNG was used to compress all images in the project and REAME, that had an original file size below 5MB.
+    - TinyPNG was used to compress all images in the project and README, that had an original file size below 5MB.
 - [Compressor.io](https://compressor.io/):
-    - Compressor.io was used to compress all images in the project and REAME, that had an original file size above 5MB.
+    - Compressor.io was used to compress all images in the project and README, that had an original file size above 5MB.
 - [Balsamiq](https://balsamiq.com/):
     - The [wireframes](#wireframes) were created using the Balsamiq software.
 - [Google Fonts](https://fonts.google.com/):
     - The fonts [Lato](https://fonts.google.com/specimen/Lato), [Cabin](https://fonts.google.com/specimen/Cabin) and [Nunito](https://fonts.google.com/specimen/Nunito) were imported from Google Fonts.
 - [Favicon](https://favicon.io/):
-    - A favicon was generated and was used in the project files.
+    - A favicon was generated and used in the project files.
 - [Coolers](https://coolors.co/):
     - The colour palette was created using coolers.
 - [W3C Validator](https://validator.w3.org/)